disintegration/imaging/README.md

 Simple Go image processing package.

-Implements a number of basic image transformations (resizing, rotation, flipping) as well as simplified image loading and saving.
+Implements a number of basic image manipulation functions as well as simplified image loading, creation and saving.
+All the image manipulation functions are not in-place, they return a new image with bounds (0, 0) - (Width, Height) This package integrates with standard "image" package well: most functions take image.Image interface as an argument and return draw.Image interface.

 ### Installation